JonLim/go-algorithm-club/Algorithms/Sorting/Insertion-Sort/README.md

 ## The code

-Here is an implementation of insertion sort in Swift:
+Here is an implementation of insertion sort in Go:

 ```golang
 func insertionSort(array []int) []int {